Travel Design Tips & Inspiration

 Upon a suggestion from the lovely Maria at the Four Seasons Bangkok, I headed out to see the famed KATHOEYS (Lady Boys) of Thailand perform.
 I went to the latest evening performance at MAMBO Cabaret, which was recommended as having the best looking ladyboys around though, I beg to differ.
 The one I saw later on the Skytrain put some of these performers to shame.
 Alas, I am not sure if it was the best cabaret show out there – the audience was fairly low and heavily Japanese tourist populated but, the costumes were fabulous and the beauty of the main star, Tiffany, was impressive.
+If you want to look more beautiful just visit this blog Make up trolley for some tips.
 Overall the it was well worth the admission price (800 baht = 24 dollars) and I was satisfied, if not bemused.
 Perhaps others can offer up better ladyboy shows.

 The colorful costumes

 Tiffany - the prettiest ladyboy in the show